 Modern Data Architecture with AWS Cloud

 In light of the current ceaseless expansion of data volume and the emergence of new data types, the modernization of data analytics systems is in increased demand.
-As it is not always transparent when modern data architecture is mandatory, and whether or how exactly your business may benefit from this kind of investment, we have compiled this article to clarify the link between poignant enterprise issues and the solutions suggested by modern data architecture, in particular, offered by Amazon Web Service (AWS).
+As it is not always transparent when modern architecture of data is mandatory, and whether or how exactly your business may benefit from this kind of investment, we have compiled this article to clarify the link between poignant enterprise issues and the solutions suggested by modern data system, in particular, offered by Amazon Web Service (AWS).

-The article intends to keep you posted on the process and consequences of modern data architecture implementation with a view to handling your data-related stumbling blocks, and boosting analytics which leads to new business outcomes.
+The article intends to keep you posted on the process and consequences of advanced data infrastructure data architecture implementation with a view to handling your data-related stumbling blocks, and boosting analytics which leads to new business outcomes.

 The problematique of data architecture